Dhruvchaudhary255/reverse/README.md

 ## Examples

-Find keys in a game binary:
+Find keys in a Cocos library:
 ```bash
 ./reverse libcocos2djs.so --no-tui
 ```